Top 5 This Week

 Old Quebec: Upper Town and Lower Town

-Old Quebec is divided into Upper Town (Haute-Ville) and Lower Town (Basse-Ville), separated by a cliff and connected by the famous funicular (a cable railway, just a few minutes’ ride) and the steep Breakneck Stairs (Escalier Casse-Cou) — the oldest staircase in North America, dating from 1635.
-The Château Frontenac, the most photographed hotel in the world according to Guinness, dominates the Upper Town skyline from its perch on Cap Diamant — a château-style railway hotel built by the Canadian Pacific Railway in 1893 and still one of the finest hotels in Canada.
-Even if you’re not staying there, afternoon tea in the lobby, a drink in the bar, or simply walking through the grand public spaces is worthwhile.
-The Dufferin Terrace boardwalk in front of the hotel — 671 meters of elevated wooden promenade — has spectacular views of the St Lawrence River, the Île d’Orléans, and the Laurentian Mountains and is one of the great free walks in Canada, particularly in winter when it hosts a toboggan slide that has been operating since 1884.
+Old Quebec is divided into Upper Town (Haute-Ville) and Lower Town (Basse-Ville), separated by a cliff and connected two ways: the famous funicular, a cable railway that makes the trip in a few minutes, and the steep Breakneck Stairs (Escalier Casse-Cou), the oldest staircase in North America, dating from 1635.
+The Château Frontenac dominates the Upper Town skyline from its perch on Cap Diamant.
+A château-style railway hotel built by the Canadian Pacific Railway in 1893, it is the most photographed hotel in the world according to Guinness, and remains one of the finest hotels in Canada.
+Even if you are not staying there, afternoon tea in the lobby, a drink in the bar, or a walk through the grand public spaces is worthwhile.
+In front of the hotel, the Dufferin Terrace runs 671 metres of elevated wooden promenade overlooking the St Lawrence River, the Île d’Orléans, and the Laurentian Mountains.
+It ranks among the great free walks in Canada, especially in winter, when it hosts a toboggan slide that has been operating since 1884.

 Lower Town: Place Royale and Petit-Champlain

-Aerial view of Old Quebec City showing the Château Frontenac, the fortified walls, and the historic Vieux-Québec district — a UNESCO World Heritage Site
+Aerial view of Old Quebec City showing the star-shaped fortifications in the foreground, the historic Vieux-Québec district, and the Château Frontenac above the St Lawrence River — a UNESCO World Heritage Site

 The Plains of Abraham and the Fortifications